 If your team is selected for the second round, you will be expected to develop a PowerPoint presentation (max 15 slides and 15 minutes) using the above subject material.

-We accept submissions through our learning management system (Canvas).
+We accept submissions through Canvas, our learning management system.

-1. Receive invitation to join the 2019 Hawk Tank Canvas Group / Class from “Instructure Canvas email@example.com” with the Subject of “Course Invitation.”
+1. Receive invitation to join the Hawk Tank Canvas Group.
+Just email email@example.com with the Subject line “Course Invitation.”

-2. (This is not linked to your FLC Canvas account.
-You will be required to register with CANVAS and create a new account and password that will be used for your Hawk Tank submissions.)
+2. Note, this is not linked to an FLC Canvas account.
+You will be required to register with Canvas and create a new account and password that will be used for your Hawk Tank submissions.
+The confirmation email will state, “You've been invited to participate in a class at sbdc.fortlewis.edu.
+The class is called Hawk Tank.
+Course role: Student”

 3. Click on “Get Started “